GreenzQe/Real-Time-Diplomacy/README.md

 Buy army’s with gold

-Attack army’s with ammunition

-Take over tiles with army’s and ammunition
+Take over tiles with your army

 ### Resource based alliances